qwindelzorf/game-and-watch-retro-go-sd/README.md

 Support is currently in development so it's unstable, has lots of bugs and it's not really playable.
 To play, you need a bios file, for now rename your bios file to bios.bin and put it in the roms/vectrex folder

-## SNES game ports
+## Homebrew ports

-Some SNES game have been _ported_ to the G&W.
+Some homebrew/SNES games have been _ported_ to the G&W.

 ### The Legend of Zelda: A Link to the Past

-To play The Legend of Zelda: A Link to the Past, you need to copy the zelda3_assets.dat file in /roms/homebrew/ folder of your sd card. the zelda3_assets.dat file can be generated by doing the following steps :
+To play The Legend of Zelda: A Link to the Past, you need to generate the zelda3_assets.dat file by following these steps :
 - copy zelda3.sfc (USA version, sha1 = '6d4f10a8b10e10dbe624cb23cf03b88bb8252973') rom to external/zelda3/tables/
 - run 'make -C external/zelda3 tables/zelda3_assets.dat' command

 The file zelda3_assets.dat will be created in external/smw.
+Copy the zelda3_assets.dat file in /roms/homebrew/ folder of your sd card.

 If you want to create zelda3_assets.dat file with several languages, the steps are :
 - copy all zelda3_xx.sfc files (including us zelda3.sfc) from languages you want to include (check names and sha1 below)
 - go in tables folder : 'cd external/zelda3/tables'
 - for each rom run this command : 'python3 restool.py --extract-dialogue -r ./zelda3_xx.sfc' (replace _xx with real rom names)
 - run the command to build assets file : 'python3 restool.py --extract-from-rom --languages=fr,fr-c,de,en,es,pl,pt,nl' (adapt the languages list to fit the languages you did provide)

+The file zelda3_assets.dat will be created in external/smw.
+Copy the zelda3_assets.dat file in /roms/homebrew/ folder of your sd card.

 When playing, you'll be able to change current language by going in the options menu.

 Due to the limited set of buttons (especially on the Mario console), the controls are peculiar: